• Home

 I’ve been there, I still am there.

-Even though my son is now 6 and past the “toddler years”, he’s moving into his pre-teen years in a blink of an eye.
+Even though my son is now 6 and past the “toddler years”.
+He’s moving into his pre-teen years in a blink of an eye.

 And as parents we try to be prepared.